sampsyo/cs6120/content/blog/2019-09-25-a-verification-backend.md

 which forces such verification efforts to somehow bound the space of program behaviors.

-For our project, a pass verification infrastructure for Bril using the [Rosette][] framework and verified the correctness of a local value numbering pass.
+For our project, we implemented a pass verification infrastructure for Bril using the [Rosette][] framework and verified the correctness of a local value numbering pass.